215+

 University flags

-On May 28, 2021, the university lowered its flags, in memory of the 215+ children whose remains were located on the grounds of the Kamloops Indian Residential School.
-They were lowered in honour of the thousands of students who died while held at residential schools.
+On May 28, 2021, the university lowered its flags, in memory of the 215+ children whose remains were located on the grounds of the Kamloops Indian Residential School, and to honour the thousands of children who never returned home.

 Following the guidance of local Nations and Elders, and as a sign of our commitment to action and as a reminder of the mourning that will continue until all children are returned home, our flags remained lowered until the end of the year.